Donald Pettit

-Donald Roy Pettit (born April 20, 1955) is an American astronaut and chemical engineer.
-He is a veteran of two long-duration stays aboard the International Space Station, one Space Shuttle mission and a six-week expedition to find meteorites in Antarctica.
-As of 2022, at age 67, he is NASA's oldest active astronaut.
+Donald Roy Pettit (born April 20, 1955) is an American astronaut and chemical engineer best known for his orbital astrophotography and in-space inventions such as the Zero G Cup, which received the first ever patent for an object invented in space.
+He is a veteran of three long-duration missions aboard the International Space Station, one Space Shuttle mission, and a six-week expedition to find meteorites in Antarctica.
+As of 2025, at age 70, he is NASA's oldest active astronaut and the third oldest person to reach orbit, behind John Glenn and Larry Connor.
+He has accumulated 590 days in space.

 Early life and education

-Pettit was raised in Silverton, Oregon, and is an Eagle Scout.
-He is married to Micki Pettit and has twin sons.
+Pettit was born and raised in Silverton, Oregon.
+He is an Eagle Scout.

-Pettit earned a Bachelor of Science degree in chemical engineering from Oregon State University in 1978, followed by a Ph.D. from the University of Arizona in 1983.
+Pettit graduated from Oregon State University in 1978 with a Bachelor of Science in chemical engineering.
+He then did graduate study in chemical engineering at the University of Arizona, receiving a Ph.D. in 1983.

 NASA career

-Pettit worked as a scientist at the Los Alamos National Laboratory until 1996 when he was selected as an astronaut candidate by NASA.
+Pettit worked as a scientist at the Los Alamos National Laboratory from 1984 until 1996, when NASA selected him as an astronaut candidate.
 He was a junior advisor to the Synthesis Committee of the Space Exploration Initiative on its May 1991 report "America at the Threshold", recommending plans for a human mission to Mars.

+An astrophotographer, Pettit has captured thousands of unique star trails and photographic data sets, which he regularly shares online.
+One, titled 'Lightning Bugs', went viral on the internet.

 Spaceflight experience

 Expedition 6

-Pettit's first space mission was as a mission specialist on ISS Expedition 6 in 2002 and 2003.
-During his six-month stay aboard the space station, he performed two EVAs to help install external scientific equipment.
-During free time on his stay aboard the International Space Station, he conducted demonstrations showing how fluids react in an extremely low gravity environment in a series he called "Saturday Morning Science".